TrashubCapstone/ML/README.md

 ## Dataset
 * [Sampah](https://drive.google.com/file/d/1Q4M-0MDU9ji7nB4H36InilMEyLLTgS-P/view?usp=sharing)

-For food image classification, we have 27 classes in total:
+For the image classification of waste types, we have a total of 12 classes:
 + cardboard
 + clothes
 + electronics